 semester-hour TA cap.
-The maximum dollar amount authorized for TA per semester-hour credit.
-A Service shall pay no more than the established DoD cap.
+The maximum dollar amount authorized for TA per semester-hour (or equivalent) credit.
+A Service will pay no more than the established DoD cap per semester-unit (or equivalent) for tuition.

 SOC.
 A consortium of over 1800 colleges and universities, created in 1972 that seeks to enhance the educational opportunities to Service members who may have difficulty in completing college programs due to frequent military moves.